docker/docs/desktop/dev-environments/share.md

 ## Open a Dev Environment that has been shared with you

-To open a Dev Environment that has been shared with you, select the **Create** button in the top right-hand corner, select the **Existing Dev Environment** tab, and then paste the URL.
+To open a Dev Environment that was shared with you, select the **Create** button in the top right-hand corner, select the **Existing Dev Environment** tab, and then paste the URL.

 Using this shared Dev Environment, your team members can access the code, any dependencies, and the current Git branch you are working on.
-They can also review your changes and provide feedback even before you create a pull request!
+They can also review your changes and give feedback even before you create a pull request!